What is Adderall?

 One thing that increases anxiety among patients and individuals admitted to rehab is the fear of not knowing what to expect during treatment and recovery.

-If you or a loved one is struggling with substance abuse and necessitate admittance in a treatment facility, it is important to go through the different options and choose the one you’re most comfortable with.
+If you or a loved one is struggling with substance use disorder and necessitate admittance in a treatment facility, it is important to go through the different options and choose the one you’re most comfortable with.
 Also, it is important to seek your doctor’s advice in deciding.

 These are the different treatment options you can choose from.

-- Dual Diagnosis –aims to address both the patient’s substance abuse problem and his mental condition.
+- Dual Diagnosis –aims to address both the patient’s substance use disorder problem and his mental condition.